-If any additional electrical components are fitted which do not serve to control the vehicle itself (e.g. refrigerator box, laptop or ventilator fan), these must bear the CE mark (European Union manufacturer conformity declaration).
+Any additional electrical components that do not affect the control of the vehicle itself (e.g. refrigerator box, laptop, ventilator fan, etc.), must bear the CE mark (European Union manufacturer conformity declaration).

 Accessories, for example telephone holders or cup holders, should never be fitted on the covers, or within the working range, of the airbags.
 Otherwise, there is a danger of injury if the airbag is triggered in an accident.